 Forbes magazine highlights the importance of having the project documentation readily available and organised in one place.
 Everyone should have a clear understanding of where to go and how to find information.
 Based on my personal experience from working on Fortune 500 companies to start-ups, good project management requires investing time and effort on documenting (Regardless of the project background, goals and the methodology of choice).

 About 75-90 percent of a project manager’s time is spent formally or informally communicating, according to PMI’s Guide to the Project Management Body of Knowledge (aka, PMBOK).
 No surprise then, how much communication is linked to project success.
 Scrum methodology uses at least 5 structured meetings and encourages casual touch points on a daily and weekly basis.
 Bear in mind that a project manager ensures the scrum process takes place, and needs to be there for the team at all times.
-The development team is focused on doing the work; without a PM, what’s holding the team and the client vision together?
+The development team is focused on doing the work; without a PM, what’s holding the team and your vision together?

 Does my remote team need a remote Project Manager?